George William Barrow

-George William Barrow was an American politician.
+George William Barrow (1895–1985) was an American politician.
 He was a state legislator in Florida who served in the Florida House of Representatives during the 1931 session, representing Okaloosa County.
 He was a Democrat.

 Barrow served in World War One as part of the Medical Corps.
 In 1920, he was elected to the Okaloosa County Board of Public Instruction for a four-year term.
+A Methodist, he is memorialized with a portico in his church in Crestview.